 “These photos convey a really happy period for them and for me.
 It all comes down to music, they were without a doubt the greatest band of the 20th century, and that’s why these photographs are so important.

 ” —Harry Benson

 was getting on a plane for a foreign assignment in Africa, when he got a call from the photo editor of London newspaper The Daily Express

-to Paris to document French Beatlemania and what followed was the biggest (ticket to) ride of his life.
+to Paris to document French Beatlemania, and what followed was the biggest (ticket to) ride of his life.

 Benson was warmly welcomed into The Beatles’ inner sanctum, resulting in some of the most intimate photographs ever taken of the band

-; as well as on the set of A Hard Day’s Night
+, the band in Florida, including their surprising encounter with Cassius Clay; as well as on the set of A Hard Day’s Night

 .
 The relationship continued in 1966, including George’s honeymoon in Barbados and their notorious US tour, under the shadow cast by Lennon’s comment that the Beatles were “bigger than Jesus Christ.”

 , and engaging with each other, while trying to cope with their increasingly isolating fame.
 In addition to hundreds of photographs, many previously unseen